anatolikalysch/VMAttack/README.md

 **Find Virtual Reg to Reg mapping:** This function helps to map the stack addresses of the output from the virtual machine function to the registers in which those values are returned.

-**Find VM Function Output Parameter** Finds function output parameter.
+**Find VM Function Output Parameter:** Finds function output parameter.

-**Find VM Function Input Parameter** Finds function input parameter.
+**Find VM Function Input Parameter:** Finds function input parameter.

-**Address Count:** The address count reads in a trace and returns in **IDA**s output window the ratio: (Address : frequency of occurrence).
-The Disasm is also displayed.
+**Address Count:** The address count reads in a trace and returns in **IDA**s output window the ratio: (Address (disasm): frequency of occurrence).

 ###Settings

 ![alt text](screenshots/settings.png "Settings")

 The Settings provide the necessary interface to enable the user to change values on the fly or even input own values if the ones determined by the plugin are wrong.
-Further changes in the default behaviour of the program can also be selected or deselected.
+Further changes in the default behaviour of the program can also be selected or removed.

 **Code Start**: the byte code start